ogallagher/Formal-iOS-Swift-Game/README.md

 - [x] Test islands that slide w/ another dock island
 - [ ] Check how to make the app size better for iPads
 - [x] Start level 21
-- [ ] Add text to level 21
+- [x] Add text to level 21
-- [ ] Shrink the home button a bit
+- [x] Shrink the home button a bit
-- [ ] Create a pull-down menu in the upper right-hand corner that reveals the home button
+- [x] Create a pull-down menu in the upper right-hand corner that reveals the home button
+- [ ] Player dies if crushed by 2 islands
+- [ ] Fix bullets+shrapnel to have them always explode after (3?) collisions
+- [ ] Store levels in app's property list, so they aren't in the program's memory?
+Load each as demanded?
+- [ ] Move level 14, make it rotate not for gravity, change text
+- [x] Fix glitch that arose when creating the pull-menu for the home button (now the player doesn't move at all!) >: (